balena-io-hardware/etcherPro-assemblyGuide-doc/README.md

 5. Direct the needle close and above the LED hole and press the plunger extremely gently and slowly, a tiny drop is enough
   - Be careful as the needle may keep dripping
-  - The holes should be perfectly clear, if plastic debris block the holes remove them using tweezers
+  - The holes should be perfectly clear, if plastic debris blocks the holes remove them using tweezers
   <p align="center">
   <img src="https://github.com/balena-io-hardware/etcherPro-assemblyGuide-doc/blob/master/docs/images/Sub-processes/UV-curing-photos/Proper-hight-applying-resin.jpg?raw=true" width="600" />
   <br/>
   <img src="https://github.com/balena-io-hardware/etcherPro-assemblyGuide-doc/blob/master/docs/images/Sub-processes/UV-curing-photos/Properly%20applied%20resin.jpg?raw=true" width="600" />
   </p>

-6. After the resin is being applied to 16 holes place the top shell halfway through to the curing station making sure that both LED lamps are pointing to the LED holes
+6. After the resin is applied to 16 holes place the top shell halfway through to the curing station making sure that both LED lamps are pointing to the LED holes
   - You can use a toothpick to gently push the cured resin to make sure it feels solid and therefore is properly cured
   <p align="center">
   <img src="https://github.com/balena-io-hardware/etcherPro-assemblyGuide-doc/blob/master/docs/images/Sub-processes/UV-curing-photos/Curing.jpg?raw=true" width="600" />